- Includes one Regular flow Tampax menstrual cup, one carrying case and a welcome guide. Ships in a...

 - Made in the USA

 - The company recommends the small for people with a light flow.
-However, with a diameter of 47 mm, this is as large as some of the biggest menstrual cups on the market.
+However, with a diameter of 47 mm, this is as large as some of the biggest ones out there.
 We’d only suggest if it you’ve given birth vaginally.
 Otherwise, stick with a smaller cup (find one here).

 - Made by a company that makes non-organic tampons which aren’t great for your body, or the environment.

-- They’ve included disposable pantyliner along with it, which kind of defeats the environmentally friendly benefits of using a menstrual cup!
+- They’ve included disposable pantyliner along with it, which kind of defeats the environmentally friendly benefits of using it!

-- Currently (late 2018) one of the most expensive menstrual cups on the market.
+- Currently (late 2018) one of the most expensive ones.

-A common question that beginners to menstrual cups have is how to use it!
+A common question that beginners have is how to use it!
 There are a few simple steps you can follow to get up and running.

 The thing to keep in mind about period cups is that there’s a serious learning curve to using them.
 It takes most people at least 3-4 cycles to really feel confident with one.
 Here are some tips to help you out:

-- Make sure to wash your hands before handling a menstrual cup (inserting or removing it).
+- Make sure to wash your hands before handling it (inserting or removing it).
 This helps to prevent things like yeast infections, or Toxic Shock Syndrome.

 - Fold your cup (there are various fold options that you can try) and insert it into your vagina.
 Point it back and down towards your tailbone, and not up towards the sky.
-It’s designed to sit low in your vaginal canal, just so that the stem isn’t sticking out.
+It’s designed to sit low, just so that the stem isn’t sticking out.
+Don’t push it way in there.

 - Because the Tampax Period Cup is quite stiff, it should just pop open pretty easily.